de3ph4xx0r/PS5-UMTX2-Jailbreak-Raspberry-PI-Offline-Host-Server/README.md

 Source: https://github.com/idlesauce/umtx2

-Crontabs are set up for automated start the host and fakedns, ip address of the raspberry is set to dhcp.
+Crontabs are set up for automated start of the host and fakedns, ip address of the Raspberry Pi is set to DHCP.

 Details:
 --------